 March 25 to May 15 was the open season to apply for or make changes to participation for the Yellow Ribbon Program for the 2019-20 academic year.
 Please refer to the cover letter and FAQs and information below to learn more about this program.
 The next open season will permit schools to apply for initial participation, modify existing open-ended agreements, or to withdraw from the Yellow Ribbon Program.

-VA’s website will reflect participation in the Yellow Ribbon Program for the 2016-17 academic year in June.
-Please consider posting on the institution’s website that its participation in the Yellow Ribbon Program for the 2016-17 academic year will not be reflected on VA’s website until mid-June.
-Schools participating in the Yellow Ribbon Program for the 2015-16 academic year are currently available.
+VA’s website will reflect participation in the Yellow Ribbon Program for the 2019-20 academic year in June/early July.
+Please consider posting on the institution’s website that its participation in the Yellow Ribbon Program for the 2019-20 academic year will not be reflected on VA’s website until June/early July.
+Schools participating in the Yellow Ribbon Program for the 2018-19 academic year are currently available.

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with VA to fund tuition expenses that exceed either the annual maximum cap for private institutions or the resident tuition and fees for a public institution.
 The institution can contribute up to 50% of those expenses and VA will match the same amount as the institution.

 The Institution of Higher Learning (IHL) must agree to:

 Veterans and dependents entitled to the maximum benefit rate, (including recipients of the Marine Gunnery Sergeant John David Fry Scholarship) may receive this funding.
 Effective August 1, 2022, active duty service members may participate in the Yellow Ribbon Program.